kolakkeerthana/ADDIDAS_USA/README.md

 1. Column Review & Removal
 Inspected all columns for relevance.

-Removed:

-Currency: All values are in USD.

-URL: Not needed for our analysis.

-Crawled_at: Timestamp irrelevant to business context.
+Removed: Currency: All values are in USD, URL: Not needed for our analysis, Crawled_at: Timestamp irrelevant to business context.

 ### 2. Data Type Conversion
 Converted selling_price from text to numeric format to enable accurate calculations.